Meadows texts show Hannity, Don Jr. wanted Trump to stop Jan. 6 riot

 The stunning messages, submitted to the panel by Mark Meadows, Trump’s former chief of staff, revealed that Sean Hannity, Brian Kilmeade and Laura Ingraham — all superstar Fox personalities with enormous conservative followings — and Donald Trump, Jr. were all pressing Meadows to convince the president to intervene during the early hours of the siege.

-“He’s got to condemn this shit ASAP,” Donald Trump Jr. texted Meadows as the attack was underway.
+“He’s got to condemn this s–t ASAP,” Donald Trump Jr. texted Meadows as the attack was underway.

 “I’m pushing it hard.
 I agree,” Meadows replied.